 1. Physical Therapy

 Physical therapy plays a crucial role in CRPS type 1 management.
-Therapeutic exercises, manual therapy, and modalities such as heat or cold therapy can help reduce pain, increase range of motion, and improve overall function.
+Therapeutic exercises, manual therapy, and heat or cold treatment can help reduce pain, increase range of motion, and improve overall function.

 2. Medications